-Because of these hours you’ll need to live close to, or in some cases live on the farm where you work, but this will vary between roles and you can discuss this with the farm you’re applying to.
+Because of these hours you’ll need to live close by or in some cases live on the farm where you work, but this will vary depending on the roles you can discuss this with the farm you’re applying to.

 A lot of the work is dirty so you will need to wear suitable protective clothing.

-You can expect to earn anywhere between £12k and £18k per annum rising to more than £23k as you increase your skills and experience, and take on more responsibilities.
+You can expect to earn anywhere between £12k and £18k per annum rising to more than £42k as you develop your skills, and take on more responsibilities.